 1. Prior to Submission.
-Prior to submitting a Concept Paper to this FOA, Applicants may contact an ARPA-E Program Director or Fellow to discuss their research concept and its potential responsiveness to this FOA.
-4 Prior contact with ARPA-E staff is not required and is subject to staff availability.
+Prior to submitting a Concept Paper to this FOA, Applicants may communicate with ARPA-E to discuss their research concept and its potential responsiveness to this FOA.
+ARPA-E staff will respond to Applicant inquiries as their availability permits.
+Communication with ARPA-E staff prior to submission is entirely optional and is NOT required prior to Concept Paper submission.
+Furthermore, prior communication with ARPA-E staff, or the lack thereof, is not taken into consideration in the technical review of a submitted Concept Paper described below.

 Once a Concept Paper is submitted to the FOA, any communications regarding that submission must be through the Contracting Officer, as specified below.

-Note: This FOA and the FOA selection process will control all ARPA-E selection decisions.
+Note: This FOA and the FOA selection process will control all ARPA-E IDEAS selection decisions.
 The Contracting Officer is the only individual authorized to make awards on behalf of ARPA-E or obligate ARPA-E to the expenditure of public funds.
 A commitment or obligation by any individual other than the Contracting Officer, either explicit or implied, is neither valid nor binding.